FlorinDavid/node-math-precision/README.md

 this package ... you choose! :)

-Anyway there are several npm packages which does the same thing but I find this the traightforward way to do it.
+Anyway there are several npm packages which does the same thing but I find this the straightforward way to do it.

 > It also de deals with negative precision
 >  `.round(1234, -2) = 1200`